-Halloween with Pets: Costumes & Safety Tips
+Halloween with Pets: Costume Ideas, Candy Hazards, and Safety Tips

-Halloween in New Orleans is one of the most festive times of the year — for people and their pets.
-From creative costumes to candy-covered sidewalks, there’s plenty to keep in mind if your pets are joining the celebration.
+Halloween in New Orleans is one of the most festive times of the year, for people and their pets.
+From creative costumes to candy-covered sidewalks, there's plenty to keep in mind if your pets are joining the celebration.
 Here are a few ideas and reminders to help you and your furry companions enjoy a safe, stress-free Halloween.

-Costume Fun: Finding the Right Fit
+Costume Ideas: Finding the Right Fit

-Dressing up your pet can be hilarious and heartwarming — as long as the costume is safe and comfortable.
-Choose outfits that don’t restrict movement, vision, or breathing, and keep an eye on your pet while they’re wearing them.
+Dressing up your pet can be hilarious and heartwarming, as long as the costume is safe and comfortable.
+Choose outfits that don't restrict movement, vision, or breathing, and keep an eye on your pet while they're wearing them.

 Scout isn't the biggest fan of elaborate costumes, but she'll humor me for a quick photo or two.